cohenoa/biosignalen/README.md

 ## 2.3.
 Output
 The program will automatically create an output folder names as the inupt file, containing the following information:
 1. A folder names `G` containing:
-   * The `edges.csv` file displays the top and bottom 10% of proteins (the "tails" in our analysis).
+   * The `edges.csv` file displays the top and bottom 10% of proteins (the "tails" in our analysis, 10% of each side).
    * The `sort_G.csv` file displays all of the proteins, sorted by the G value
-   * The `Graphs` folder contains an svg graph per process, showing all proteins sorted by their G value [TBD]
+   * The `Graphs` folder contains an svg graph per process, showing all proteins sorted by their G value
-2. Several folders of cell line info:
-   * Each folder [TBD]
+2. Folder per cell line: graphocal and textual data regarding processes that changed after treatment.
+These effects are categorized as 'Sign change,' 'Emerging process,' or 'Disappearing process,' based on the corresponding values in the input data (only significant changes with p-value > 0.05 are reported).

 # 3. Running Examples #
 ## 3.1.
 First Example